jeyzey/appbasky/README.md

 - [App Metrics](#app-metrics)

 ## Seamless Deployments
-The fastest way for developers to deploy, scale and manage applications with ease on a Kubernetes-based open source platform. </br></br>AppBasky enables developers and engineers to stay more productive with its zero configuration deployments.
+The fastest way for developers to deploy, scale and manage applications with ease on a Kubernetes-based open source platform.
+AppBasky enables developers and engineers to stay more productive with its zero configuration deployments.

 ## Turbocharge Build Process
 <img src="media/devop.png?raw=true" height="350" width="auto" align="right" alt="AppBasky">